AmanagantiTejasri/L1_Cache_Controller/README.md

   The cache uses a write allocate policy.
 During a write miss, the required block is first loaded into the cache and then the data is written into that cache block.

+  * ### Refill Technioue
+     ### Critical Word First(CWF)

+   During cache refill, the requested word is loaded first from main memory, followed by the remaining words of the block.

 ## Architecture